 Our actuaries use math, probability and statistics to predict the cost of future risks.
 This helps us solve problems and make sound business decisions.
 To do this, actuaries use advanced statistical methods, state-of–the-art software and research to increase the accuracy of our rating plans.

 To become an actuary, you must pass a series of exams.
-Erie Insurance will help you by allowing study time during work hours, advance payment of exam fees and study materials.
+Erie Insurance will help you in ways such as allowing study time during work hours and advance payment of exam fees and study materials.
 The types of actuaries we employ include:

 Our claims professionals come from a range of backgrounds—construction, teaching, law enforcement, engineering, auto repair and even medical professionals.
 They’re often first on the scene when our customers have a claim, and they play an essential role in making that experience as positive as possible.

 Our claims employees work in roles such as: